AMoazeni/Machine-Learning-Database-Prediction/README.md

 ### Code

-You can run the code online with Google Colab which is web based and doesn't require installations.
+You can run the code online with [Google Colab](https://colab.research.google.com/drive/1fkkPPombnFH7_A8dlOkia2P0SZWMVt7o) which is a web based Jupyter Notebook environment and doesn't require installations.

-The better alternative is to download the code and run it with 'Spyder' found in the [Anaconda Distribution](https://www.anaconda.com/download/).
+The better alternative is to download the code and run it with 'Jupyter Notebook' or copy the code into the 'Spyder' IDE found in the [Anaconda Distribution](https://www.anaconda.com/download/).
 'Spyder' is similar to MATLAB, it allows you to step through the code and examine the 'Variable Explorer' to see exactly how the data is parsed and analyzed.